DSE Graph configuration

 analytic_evaluation_timeout_in_minutes

-a graph-by-graph basis, to override either the OLTP or OLAP traversal evaluation timeout.
-If
+Set per-graph to override OLTP or OLAP traversal evaluation timeout.

 schema_agreement_timeout_in_ms